 Join us in our fight to hold the Perpetrators responsible.

-Through innovative legal strategies and advocacy, we are actively working to get reparations for the Survivors and Descendants of Victims and Survivors of the 1921 Tulsa Race Massacre.
+Through our Fight For Your Rights and Dignity: Legal and Policy Advocacy Program, we are actively working to get reparations for the Survivors and Descendants of Victims and Survivors of the 1921 Tulsa Race Massacre.
 Monetary reparations are long overdue and essential in helping rebuild and repair the community from the economic devastation they have endured for the past century in the wake of the Massacre.

-We focus on identifying, locating, and providing a platform for the Survivors and Descendants of the Victims and Survivors of the Massacre to share their and their ancestors’ stories.
+Through our We Are Greenwood™ Oral History Project, we focus on identifying, locating, and providing a platform for the Survivors and Descendants of the Victims and Survivors of the Massacre to share their and their ancestors’ stories.
 Our public education efforts will amplify these stories and educate about the Massacre and its ongoing impact in order to help the community move beyond the Massacre and its continuing harm.

 Damario Solomon-Simmons: Founder, Executive Director, Chairman of the Board